-- Mix description is an optional description describing the auralisation mix, e.g.: Crowd for canteen or Orchestra playing Mozart at conductors' position. - Receiver is the listener position in the room.
-All convolutions included in the mix will be simulated with this position. - Receiver looking at defines the direction of the receiver influences the results, as the auralisation is either binaural or surround.
-You can choose between x-axis direction, or point it toward a source position.
-If you have a specific place you want the receiver to look at, where there is no source, you can make a dummy source in the source receiver list. - The list of sources The source number is on the left side, referring to the source number in the Source receiver list.
-You can choose a number of sources with ctrl + mouse click, and when you import files (if the same number of files is imported), these files will be assigned to these source numbers.
-All sources that have been defined are included in the list, but indeed all the sources does not need to be included in the mix only the sources to which a sound signal file is assigned are included in that particular mix.
-Each source will be assigned its own signal and normally a signal file is only used for one particular source (e.g. the 12th violin signal is only played by one violin/musician). - Select multiple signal files in the upper-right corner of the Auralisation Expert allows assigning multiple signal files to multiple sources.
-First select sources in the list using Ctrl+mouse click then click the Select multiple signal files icon and select the audio files in a similar manner in the file dialog that appears.
+- Mix description (optional): It can help identifying the mix, e.g., "Crowd for canteen" or "Orchestra at conductor's position". - Receiver: It is the listener position in the room.
+All convolutions included in the mix will be simulated at this position. - Receiver looking at: It defines the direction of the receiver.
+You can choose the x-axis direction, or point it towards a source position.
+If you want the receiver to look at a specific direction, in which there is no source, you can create a dummy source in the Source Receiver List. - List of sources: The list displays all sources available in the Source Receiver List, and shows which signal is assigned to each of them.
+Not all sources need to be assigned a file, as not all of them need to be included in the mix. - Select multiple signal files :: A button in the upper-right corner of the Auralisation Expert.
+Use it to assign multiple signal files to multiple sources.
+First select the desired sources in the list using Ctrl + mouse click then click the Select multiple signal files icon and select the desired audio files in the file dialog.
 When closing the file dialog, the files will be added to the selected sources in the list.
-If you fail to select a matching number of sources and signals Odeon will do its best to match them anyway and usually this works out OK.
+If you fail to select a matching number of sources and signals, ODEON will try to match them anyway and usually this works out OK.

-When you have closed the Auralisation Expert, Single point responses, convolutions and mix has been setup but not calculated yet.
+When you close the Auralisation Expert, Single point responses, convolutions and the mix are automatically set up.
+However, they still remain to be calculated.